Adjectives to Describe Moods

 Optimistic

-Meaning: feeling positive, hopeful, emphasizing the good side of a situation rather than a bad one.
+Meaning: feeling positive, hopeful, emphasising the good side of a situation rather than the bad side.

 - When the meeting ended, Mr Tompson felt rather optimistic about the project.